syncfusion-content/windowsforms-docs/WindowsForms/Scroll-Frame/Appearance.md

 {% endtabs %}
 ![Scrollbar thumb  size changed in winforms scrollframe](SfScrollFrame_images/SfScrollFrame_img4.jpg)

-**Note**: This width can be set maximum to the width and height of the vertical and horizontal scrollbars respectively.
+N> This width can be set maximum to the width and height of the vertical and horizontal scrollbars respectively.

 ## Disabling the maximum and minimum buttons